 Kristen McCallion is a Principal in the New York office of Fish & Richardson and Chair of the firm’s Copyright Group.
 Ms. McCallion represents businesses in the consumer products, Internet, media, and interactive entertainment industries in copyright, trademark, trade...

-Vivian Cheng focuses her practice on trademark, trade dress, unfair competition, and copyright litigation.
-Her experience also includes representing trademark owners in opposition and cancellation proceedings before the U.S. Trademark Trial and Appeal Board, as well as patent...
+Vivian Cheng is an Associate in Fish & Richardson’s New York office.
+She focuses her practice on trademark, trade dress, unfair competition, and copyright litigation.
+Her experience also includes representing trademark owners in opposition and cancellation proceedings...